 These inclusions contribute to the type of clarity that you will get.
 But in the case of blue topaz, it falls under the Type I category.
 Stones that fall under this category are likely to not have inclusions that you can see with the naked eye.

-And if you see a blue topaz with visible inclusions, expect these blemishes to drag down the price of the stone.
+When answering the question how much is topaz, note that any eye-visible inclusions will detract from the stone’s value.
+If you see a blue topaz with visible inclusions, expect these blemishes to drag down the price of the stone.
 Since you want to get the best value for your money, it is wise to go for a ring that doesn’t come with any visible impurities.

 Understand the cut matters!